locustio/locust/docs/writing-a-locustfile.rst

 Manually controlling if a request should be considered successful or a failure
 ------------------------------------------------------------------------------

-By default, requests are marked as failed requests unless the HTTP response code is ok (2xx).
+By default, requests are marked as failed requests unless the HTTP response code is OK (2xx).
 Most of the time, this default is what you want.
 Sometimes however - for example when testing a URL endpoint that you expect to return 404, or testing a badly designed system that might return *200 OK* even though an error occurred - there's a need for manually controlling if locust should consider a request as a success or a failure.

-One can mark requests as failed, even when the response code is okay, by using the *catch_response* argument and a with statement::
+One can mark requests as failed, even when the response code is OK, by using the *catch_response* argument and a with statement::

     with client.get("/", catch_response=True) as response: